jstandish/macie-activate-cli/README.md

 # How do I run this?
 ### Prerequisite
 - Must have python3 installed
-- Must have the latest version of boto3
+- Must have the latest version of boto3 and botocore

 ### Run steps
 1. Add your AWS credentials to as ENV variables, e.g. EXPORT ....